Feeding Bees in Winter

 Wasps

 With the decrease in available forage robbing and wasp attacks become a real concern starting in August so guard bees will become more defensive and in the wild the colony may reduce the size of the entrance with propolis and wax.
 The beekeeper can assist by reducing the entrance to as small as 1.5 centimeters or a half inch to make it easier to defend (weaker colonies).
 With stronger colonies I shift the entrance reducer to the 4 inch opening.
 In Vancouver wasps have been more aggressive, longer into the winter over the last few years.
 I received a swarm call recently in December.
 There had been a few hard frosts so out of interest (knowing it wasn't a swarm) I went to see a very active paper yellowjacket nest in an unheated crawl space.
 The Yellowjacket wasps and to a lesser degree Bald Faced Hornets are usually aggressive in our apiary starting in August, attempting to enter hives and picking off stray bees at the entrance.
 This year I used eigth inch cloth as an entrance reducer to allow for mite treatment.
 This blocks potential wasp intrusion and robbing by other bees if you are feeding and still allows ventilation.
 The girls are better able to defend the reduced single entrance.
 Wasps will stay active at cooler temperatures than your bees so when the girls are in cluster the wasps may enter the hive.
-I don't indiscriminately kill wasps (I've identified 9 different types in our garden including a parasitic wasp in my blue mason and leaf cutter bee cocoons) but have found them increasingly aggressive towards our colonies for a longer period of time in the fall (last year until December).
+I don't indiscriminately kill wasps (I've identified 9 different types in our 3 acre garden including a parasitic wasp in my blue mason and leaf cutter bee cocoons) but have found them increasingly aggressive towards our colonies for a longer period of time in the fall (last year until December).
 Every year I am asked to remove problem nests in our community garden.
 These are either ground yellow jackets or bald faced hornets paper nests usually in bramble thickets.
 I've found the pheremone lure variety wasp trap to be very effective on our greatest threat which are the common Yellowjacket wasps (does not attract Bald Faced Hornets).
 This lure trap can also be used in the spring to kill the emerging wasp queens.
 The Rescue brand lure variety works well but the bait only lasts for about 7 days so can be expensive.
 I found topping the trap up with hose water invigorates the sent of the lure and effectiveness.
 For those who might think I'm removing a natural element of our ecosystem I'm not very successful as I do it every year.

 Wasp trap